 This test detects specific mutations in the KRAS gene in the DNA of cancer cells and tissue.
 The presence of these mutations may indicate that certain drugs will not be effective in treating the cancer.

 However, in some cancers, EGFR becomes active even in the absence of EGF, leading to uncontrolled cell growth and division.
 Drugs that inhibit EGFR or tyrosine kinase enzymes are often helpful for treating such cancers.
 Some of these cancers, though, have a mutation in the KRAS gene that produces an abnormal K-Ras protein.
-The abnormal protein is always active and can stimulate cell growth even in the absence of signals from EGFR and TK.
-In such cancers, drugs that inhibit EGFR or TK will not be effective.
+The abnormal protein is always active and can stimulate cell growth even in the absence of signals from EGFR or other tyrosine kindase proteins.
+In such cancers, drugs that inhibit EGFR or tyrosine kinases will not be effective.

 There are several different methods of testing for KRAS mutations, but all of them involve evaluating the KRAS gene in tumor tissue.

-If a person's tumor is negative for the most common KRAS mutation, tests for other less common mutations not detected by the current test may be used to help predict therapeutic responses.
+If your tumor is negative for the most common KRAS mutation, tests for other less common mutations not detected by the current test may be used to help predict therapeutic responses.

 When is it ordered?